 8.8.
 Regularity and propriety are standards for the management of public money, which HCPC as a public body must meet.
-Regularity is defined as: compliant with the relevant legislation (including EU legislation), delegated authorities and following the guidance in Managing Public Money published by HM Treasury.
+Regularity is defined as: compliant Commented [AG4]: Addresses Julie Parker point at Sept Audit Committee with the relevant legislation (including EU legislation), delegated authorities and following the guidance in Managing Public Money published by HM Treasury.
 Propriety is defined as: meeting high standards of public conduct, including robust governance and the relevant parliamentary expectations, especially transparency3.